DAGfans/TranStudy/Papers/PHANTOM - A Scalable BlockDAG protocol.md

 ```
 are red in Gpubr.
 This implies that, as long asB̂is blue in the public DAG, only attacker blocks

-contribute to the score of the attacker’s chain:B̂∈BLUE_k
+contribute to the score of the attacker’s chain:B̂∈BLUE<sub>k</sub>

 #### (